coin100-dao/.github/profile/README.md

 ### Liquidity Provider Participation During ICO
 - **Incentives:** During the ICO, liquidity providers are rewarded with a fixed percentage of the transaction fees.
-- **Participation:** Anyone can become a liquidity provider by adding C100 and USDC to the supported DEXs.
+- **Participation:** Anyone can become a liquidity provider by adding C100 and USDC to the approved DEXs.
 - **Rewards Distribution:** Rewards are distributed proportionally based on the amount of liquidity each provider contributes, ensuring fair compensation for contributions.

 ---